aspenmesh/istio-vet/README.md

 might cause unexpected or incorrect service mesh behavior which can be easily detected and fixed using this tool.

+The istio-vet tool invokes a list of independent `vetters`.
+Each `vetter` performs validation on a subset of configurations and generates `notes` on any misconfiguration.

-Note that istio-vet only **reads** configuration objects from the kubernetes API server.
+Note that istio-vet and vetters only **read** configuration objects from the kubernetes API server.

 ### Example

-Vetter `meshversion` inspects the version of running Istio components and the sidecar version running in pods in the mesh and reports back the following on version mismatch:
+Vetter `meshversion` inspects the version of running Istio components and the sidecar version deployed in pods in the mesh.
+It generates the following note on any version mismatch:

 ```shell
 Summary: "Mismatched sidecar version - myapp-xyz-1234"